 “A1 and A2 materials are very similar, the figures for relative thermal energy outputs of A1 and A2 are 2MJ/m2 and 3MJ/m2 respectively (this is a negligible difference) and the experts in the Inquiry do not address a significant difference in behaviour between the two.”

-More than ironic, I find it deeply troubling, that Dutta (and presumably his pet clients at Grenfell United) would describe the difference between the A1 and A2 standards as ’negligible’ while at the same time expressing significant hostility towards the FBU and their preferred policy.
+More than ironic, I find it deeply troubling, that Dutta (and presumably his pet clients at Grenfell United) would describe the difference between the A1 and A2 standards as ’negligible’ while at the same time expressing significant hostility towards the FBU and their support of the A1 standard.
 Furthermore the imposition of a strict boycott on anyone within Bhatt Murphy’s sphere of influence (in this case myself) who dared to quote the FBU general secretary, Matt Wrack, regardless of whether or not that quote included any reference to the FBU’s A1 policy or indicated agreement with, or adherence to that policy strikes me as unacceptably arbitrary and unreasonable.
 For the avoidance of any confusion or misunderstanding I reiterate now that I had expressed no such agreement or adherence to the FBU policy.

 I have still not adopted a position favouring either the A1 or A2 standard and do not yet feel well enough informed to make such a choice.
 I wrote to Shamik Dutta late on Sunday night 7th October defending myself defiantly against the outrageously false allegations he had made against me, drawing his attention to the inconsistencies in the lengthy email he had sent me on Friday 5th October and defending my right to publish whatever material I saw fit in the Grenfell Action Group blog, regardless of his opinion of it.
 I had no expectation that he would respond positively to this communication so I didn’t mince my words, but I did specifically ask him how it could be reasonable for him to penalise me for allegedly failing to agree with a collective policy, shared by the G4 and their clients, all knowledge of which had been withheld from me and discussion of which I had been entirely excluded from.
 This question went unanswered then, as it remains unanswered now.